VEOCE/NotPixel/README.md

 # NotPixelBot

-Auto paint and claim for N\Ot P\ixel
+Auto paint and claim for NotPixel

 The English version of the Readme is available at [README_EN.md](README_EN.md)